abinit/abinit/doc/tutorial/spin_model.md

 multibinit --F03 < tmulti5_1.files > tmulti5_1.txt
 ```

 Note that the .files file will be deprecated in the next version of ABINIT and MULTIBINIT.
-Then only two files are required, the following variables in the input file can be used to specify the spin potential file and the prefix of the output files.
+Then only two files are required.
+The following variables in the input file can be used to specify the spin potential file and the prefix of the output files.

 ```
 spin_pot_fname = "tmulti5_1.xml"